scrapy-plugins/scrapy-playwright/README.md

         )
 ```

-### Logs
+### Logs and stats

 Logs for spider jobs displaying the issue in detail are extremely useful
-understanding possible bugs.
+for understanding possible bugs.
 Include lines before and after the problem,
 not just isolated tracebacks.
+Job stats displayed at the end of the job
+are also important.

 ## Frequently Asked Questions